 Ride into the gritty, criminal underworld that runs beneath the surface of Southern California’s glamorous facade.
 A fast-paced novella, Blood Brothers is the gripping introduction to Dusty Sharp’s action-packed Austin Conrad thriller series.
 Download it today and find out why readers are hailing Austin Conrad as “Jack Reacher meets Sons of Anarchy!”

-Warning: contains violence, profanity and irreverence, in equal measure
+Warning: contains violence, profanity and irreverence, in equal measure.

 Read On Any Device!

 A NOTE FROM THE AUTHOR: Thank you for checking out my book!
-By purchasing it directly from me, you are supporting my work in the most impactful way possible, for me as the artist who created it.
+By purchasing it directly from me, you are supporting my work the most impactful way possible, for me as the artist who created it.
 Buying it direct puts more of the proceeds of the sale into my own pocket rather than the big online stores.
-But if you would still rather buy it from one of the big eBook sellers, I completely understand and provide those links below for your convenience.
+But if you would still rather buy it from one of the big audiobook sellers, I completely understand and provide those links below for your convenience.
 Thanks again for checking out my book!